 African Safari Photography Tour Locations

-Based on feedback from our clients these are their favorite African Safari Photography Tour Locations.
+Based on feedback from our clients these are their favourite African Safari Photography Tour Locations.

 ETOSHA NATIONAL PARK

-The Etosha National Park is one of the greatest safari tour locations in Namibia.
-It is the biggest and best wildlife sanctuary in the country.
+Etosha National Park is one of the greatest safari tour locations in Namibia.
+It is the biggest and best animal and wildlife sanctuary in the country.
 During the photo safari you will also experience geographical and ecological zones of the park.
-We spend our days and nights photographing elephants, lions, giraffes, rhinos and other wildlife.
+We spend our days and nights photographing elephants, lions, giraffes, black rhinos and other wildlife.
 You will have an excellent opportunity of seeing the wildlife because.
 Etosha Park is home to 3000 giraffes, 2000 elephants, and 300 lions.
 Other wildlife you will encounter includes Zebras, Springboks, Buffalos, Oryx, Kudu, and birds, lots of birds.
 Did you know that Etosha National Park is actually a vast salt pan and surrounding the pan is understandably a vast array of wildlife adapted to the desert conditions of this environment?
 There are camp sites and luxury accommodations within the park.

 SOSSUSVLEI AND DEADVLEI